tonton-golio/computational_physics/assets/continuum_mechanics/text/frontpagetext.md

-# Continuum Mechanics
+## Introduction
 In the macroscopic world, most materials that surround us e.g. solids and liquids can safely be assumed to exist as continua, that is, the materials completely fill the space they occupy and the underlying atomic structures can be neglected.
 This course offers a modern introduction to the physics of continuous matter with an emphasis on examples from natural occurring systems (e.g. in the physics of complex systems and the Earth sciences).